CodingWolves/EasyTeleBot/README.md

 ```

 ### animation
-Sends back an animation where `"data"` is the url of the animation.
+Sends back an animation where `"data"` value is the url of the animation.
 Converts all to gifs.
 ```
 ...